 Headroom.
 There's no shortage of headroom on the spiritual quest.
 Enlightenment and words to that effect make it sound like a one-time deal: roshi whacks me on the skull and Hey, I'm enlightened!
 Waking up is another phrase used to name the goal.
 It's even worse.
 I think of waking up as a one-time deal because that's how I experience it: I was sleeping then I woke up.
 Enlightenment and waking up work fine to express the goal if I understand the process.
 Enlightenment means having a little more light; waking up means waking up a little more.
 The advantage of making progress with love: ongoing spiritual work is built in.
 Making progress implies no endpoint.

 Progress with love focuses my attention on love.
 That's another reason it's a better term.
-The wisdom I've gained is my personal connection to Leela.
+The wisdom in my body is my personal connection to Leela.
 She is all of this: the universe, the world, all of time and space, whatever you want to call it.
 Calling it love makes it real in human terms: everyone longs for love.

 Like being in love.
 Making progress with love feels like being in love.
 When I'm in love with my sweetheart I'm in tune with her.
 There's a deep sense of harmony between us, a sympathetic vibration.
 The same thing happens on a deeper level when I make progress with love.
 When I make progress I'm living in harmony with Leela, living the life that leads to self realization.
 Nothing feels better than that.
 Making progress connects me with Leela's playfulness.
 Playfulness is missing in the dreary and laborious formal meditation practices spiritual teachers would have me do.
 I don't listen to them.
 I find my own way to make progress, with Leela's help.
 Her kind of playful spiritual work makes me feel like I'm in love because being in love is a scaled down version of making progress with love.
 Making progress with love is the fullest expression of being in love.
 If my spiritual work doesn't feel like being in love, I'm doing it all wrong.

 Falling in love with the world.
-In 2006 my spiritual quest changed direction.
-Before then I had been looking outward, at the world, for an uncountable number of lifetimes, searching for the truth in books and teachers.
-Ever since then I've turned inward for the truth, searching for wisdom in my own body, in Leela.
-It took fifteen years for me to realize it, but what happened that day in February was I started falling in love with Leela, with the world as it is.
+I did an abrupt about face in my spiritual quest in 2006.
+Up until then I'd only ever looked outward, at the world, searching for guidance in books and teachers.
+I did that for an uncountable number of lifetimes.
+Starting in 2006 I turned inward for the truth, finding wisdom in my own body using muscle testing and body sensing.
+It took me fifteen years to realize it, but what happened that day in February was I started falling in love with Leela, with the world as it is.
 Now I'm crazy in love with the world.
 It's a wonderful way to be.
 The biggest obstacle I had to get over to get here was all the ways I thought the world needed to be fixed.
 But the world can't be fixed.
 All the ways different people think it should be fixed contradict each other, they cancel each other out.
-It reminds me of the story of the Tower of Babel: to keep people from getting to high and mighty the lord confounded the tongues.
-Only in this case with ideologies instead of languages.
-And no lord is needed; it seems to be in human nature to multiply ideologies endlessly.
-Here in the liberal camp I was born into the degrees of wokeness seem infinite, and woke people hate other woke people who profess faith that's almost but not quite like theirs most savagely of all.
+It reminds me of the story of the Tower of Babel: to keep people from getting too high and mighty god confounded the tongues, or in this case ideologies.
+And no god is needed; it seems to be in human nature to multiply ideologies endlessly.
+In the liberal camp I was born into the shades of wokeness seem infinite, and woke people hate other woke people who profess faith almost but not quite like theirs most savagely of all.
 The world doesn't need fixing.
 It's simply what is.
-What Leela has taught me is to love the world, exactly as it is.
-That learning has been a process of surrender to Leela that began in 2006 when she first spoke to me and reached fullness in 2021 when I moved into my new home.
+We can take it or leave it.
+Leela demands I love the world exactly as it is.
+Learning that has been a process of surrender to Leela that began in 2006 when she first spoke to me and reached a new plateau in 2021 when I moved into my new home.
 Here I can surrender all the details of my life to her.
 Now my ordinary living is making progress with love.
 My life is full of love because I'm living Leela's way.
 It's breathtakingly liberating and unspeakably sweet.
 The world didn't change but I did and now I adore the world.
 I'm so happy and grateful to be here.